Jingyuan-William-Li/jingyuan-william-li.github.io/_pages/about.md

   - /about.html
 ---

 Hello, nice to meet you online!
 My name is Jingyuan Li and you can call me William!
-It is my great pleasure to share my experience and idea online with you!
+It is my great pleasure to share my experience and ideas online with you!
 Hope that we can be good friends no matter online or personally!

 My Experience
 ------